Key Takeaways

 - Maintaining Guest Supplies: The hotel housekeeping staff must ensure guest rooms are replenished with amenities such as toiletries, towels, and linens.
 The housekeeping team is also responsible for monitoring the inventory levels and restocking supplies as needed.

 - Managing Laundry Services: This includes collecting, sorting, washing, drying, folding, and delivering hotel laundry.
-The staff must ensure all hotel rooms have fresh linens and their laundry is delivered on time every morning.
+The staff must ensure all hotel rooms have fresh linens and that their laundry is delivered on time every morning.

 - Managing Lost and Found Procedures: The housekeeping attendants must report, document, store, and facilitate conversations with guests for the recovery of items found in guest rooms.